Get Schooled

 Reading & Writing Skills Matter in Every Job

-No matter what career you pursue - whether you want to be a doctor, an electrician, or a business owner - you will need to have strong writing skills and good reading comprehension.
-Here are a few situations where strong writing and reading skills come in handy in the workplace:
+No matter the career you pursue, good reading comprehension and strong writing skills matter!
+Here are a few situations when strong writing and reading skills come in handy in the workplace.

-Having a clearly written, concise, and professional resume and cover letter is key for any job you apply to.
-You’ll stand out to employers because you put thought and care into your application, especially if you take the time to make sure it’s grammatically correct and has language tailored to the specific job you’re applying for (check out our list of keywords and how they help you get a job).
-If you need help creating a resume, check out our easy to use resume template!
+Having a clearly written, concise, and professional resume and cover letter matters when applying to any job.
+You’ll stand out to employers because you put thought and care into these application materials, especially if you take the time to make they have language tailored to the specific job you’re applying for.
+Need some help creating your first resume?
+Get started by using our free Resume Builder tool!
+Click the image below to begin.

-Reading and Writing Skills Matter in Every Job
+Clickable button that advertises Get Schooled's Resume Builder tool - Reading & Writing Skills Matter in Every Job

 Communicating with customers, patients, or outside partners

-You may need to be in regular contact with people outside of your company, so good reading and writing skills are crucial!
-Sending emails with typos or poor grammar isn’t the best look, and can poorly affect any first impressions with customers, patients, or partners.
+You may need to be in regular contact with people outside of your company, so good reading and writing skills are important!
+Sending emails with typos or grammar mistakes can poorly affect first impressions with customers, patients, or partners.
 You are representing your company here, so the ability to clearly read questions, concerns, or requests and answer them in a professional and understandable manner is key.

 Communicating with managers and coworkers